My favorite analogies explain a thought and help you explore deeper truths. Here’s a metaphor that captures my stance on learning:

 Calculus examples are boring.
 "Hey kids!
 Ever wonder about the distance, velocity, and acceleration of a moving particle?
 No?
 Well you're locked in here for 50 minutes!"

 I love physics, but it's not the best lead-in.
-It makes us wait… Read article
+It makes us wait till science class (9th grade?) and worse, it implies calculus is "math for science class".

 Similarity has bothered me for a long time.
 Why do all circles have the same formula for area — how do we know nothing sneaky happens when we make them larger?
-In physics, don’t weird things happen when you scale… Read article
+In physics, don’t weird things happen when you scale things (particles, insects, small children) to gargantuan sizes?

 A quick puzzle for you — look at the first few square numbers: